Is the vehicle abandoned?

-If we agree that the vehicle appears to be abandoned, we aim to remove it within seven days (or 15 days if the vehicle is on private land), after attempting to contact the last registered owner.
-If it is in a dangerous condition, we can remove it within 24 hours, without attempting to contact the owner.
+If we agree that the vehicle appears to be abandoned, we aim to remove it within 7 days (15 days if it’s on private land) after attempting to contact the last registered owner.

 If it’s in a dangerous condition, we can remove it within 24 hours.